tschm/cradle/README.md

 ##### Usage

-We essentially expose the copier interface directly with minor modification, e.g. if the user is not submitting a source template we offer to choose one of the standard templates.
+We essentially expose the copier interface directly with minor modifications, e.g. if the user is not submitting a source template we offer to choose one of the standard templates.

-The command line interface supports additional flags, e.g. **kwargs arguments for the function exposed.
-Hence in the standard
+Any cradle template could be used directly as the first 'template' argument

 ```bash
 uv run cradle --template=git@github.com:tschm/paper.git